alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 ### 💻 Control

 Let's start by how to fly it.
-The idea is to build an autonomous drone, so it needs to have enough sensors to know where it is and what it is doing.
+An autonomous drone needs to have enough sensors to know where it is and what it is doing.
-Also an onboard computer,
-and servos to move the control surfaces: ailerons on wings and tail.
+Also an onboard computer and servos to move the control surfaces: ailerons on wings and tail.

 Today there is no wonder in getting a GPS, accelerometers,